abhiTronix/vidgear/docs/gears/writegear/compression/advanced/ffmpeg_install.md

 WriteGear must requires FFmpeg executables for its Compression capabilities in Compression Mode.
 You can following machine-specific instructions for its installation:

-!!! warning

-    In case WriteGear API fails to detect valid FFmpeg executables on your system _(even if Compression Mode is enabled)_, it automatically fallbacks to [Non-Compression Mode](../../../non_compression/overview/).
+!!! error "In case WriteGear API fails to detect valid FFmpeg executables on your system _(even if Compression Mode is enabled)_, it automatically fallbacks to [Non-Compression Mode](../../../non_compression/overview/)."

 &nbsp;